gomezzz/geodesyNets/robustness_analysis/README.md

 These contain everything!
 They are basically concatenations of all `csv` files obtained over the course of the study.

-The other `csv` files respectivley contain the `mean` values for specific grouping configurations.
+The other `csv` files respectively contain the `mean` values for specific grouping configurations.

 ## Archive